namespace-ee/react-calendar-timeline/README.md

 ### onItemClick(itemId, e)
 Called when an item is clicked.
 Note: the item must be selected before it's clicked... except if it's a touch event and `itemTouchSendsClick` is enabled.

+### onItemDoubleClick(itemId, e)
+Called when an item was double clicked

+### onItemContextMenu(itemId, e)
+Called when the item is clicked by the right button of the mouse.
+Note: If this property is set the default context menu doesn't appear

 ### onCanvasClick(groupId, time, e)
 Called when an empty spot on the canvas was clicked.
 Get the group ID and the time as arguments.
 For example open a "new item" window after this.

-### onCanvasDoubleClick(groupId, time,e )
+### onCanvasDoubleClick(groupId, time, e)
 Called when an empty spot on the canvas was double clicked.
 Get the group ID and the time as arguments.

-### onItemDoubleClick(itemId, e)
-Called when an item was double clicked

-### onItemContextMenu(itemId, e)
+### onCanvasContextMenu(group, time, e)
-Called when the item is clicked by the right button of the mouse.
+Called when the canvas is clicked by the right button of the mouse.
 Note: If this property is set the default context menu doesn't appear

 ### moveResizeValidator(action, itemId, time, resizeEdge)
 This function is called when an item is being moved or resized.
 It's up to this function to return a new version of `change`, when the proposed move would violate business logic.